WTC

 How to Get Involved in Your Municipality

-WTC has put together resources to help you get involved in your municipality!
+Explore these resources to help you get involved in your municipality!
 Download the PDFs and learn more about how you can appear as a delegation, speak on motions, get involved with engagement opportunities, public hearings, and access your municipality's Official Community Plan.